vifm/vifm-colors/README.md

 # Set them #
 Load with `:colorscheme theme-name` in vifm, or write `colorscheme theme-name` in vifm's configuration file `~/.vifm/vifmrc`.

-If you have any color themes that are not in this repo, feel free to fork, add it and send me a pull request!
+If you have any color themes that are not in this repo, feel free to fork, add it and send a pull request!